Republic of Ireland: Economy

 Ireland is an open economy and ranks first for "high-value" foreign direct investment (FDI) flows.
 Ireland ranks 5th of 187 (IMF) and 6th of 175 (World Bank) in GDP per capita as well as ranking in the top ten for GNI per capita.
 An alternative metric, known as modified gross national income (GNI), was created by the Central Statistics Office and is used by the Irish government to give a view of activity in the domestic economy after stripping out large multinational export movements which can often relate to intangible assets.
 This is particularly relevant in Ireland's economy, as GDP disproportionately includes income from non-Irish owned companies, which often flows out of Ireland.
 Foreign multinationals are the main driver of Ireland's economy, employing a quarter of the private sector workforce, and paying 80% of Irish corporate taxes.
 14 of Ireland's top 20 firms (by 2017 turnover) are US-based multinationals and 80% of foreign multinationals in Ireland are from the US.

 Ireland is part of the EU (dark blue & purple) and eurozone (dark blue).

 Ireland adopted the euro currency in 2002 along with eleven other EU member states.

 Following the Great Recession and the bursting of the Irish property bubble, the country officially exited recession in 2010, driven by a growth in exports from US multinationals in Ireland.
 However, due to a rise in the cost of public borrowing due to government guarantees of private banking debt, the Irish government accepted an €85 billion programme of assistance from the EU, International Monetary Fund (IMF) and bilateral loans from the United Kingdom, Sweden and Denmark.
 Following three years of contraction, the economy grew by 0.7% in 2011 and 0.9% in 2012.

+The median equivalised disposable income was $31,392 (PPP) per year in 2021.
 The unemployment rate was 14.7% in 2012, including 18.5% among recent immigrants.
 In March 2016 the unemployment rate was reported by the CSO to be 8.6%, down from a peak unemployment rate of 15.1% in February 2012.
 In addition to unemployment, net emigration from Ireland between 2008 and 2013 totalled 120,100, or some 2.6% of the total population according to the Census of Ireland 2011.
 One-third of the emigrants were aged between 15 and 24.
 By November 2022, unemployment had fallen back to 4.4%.